 One of the latest design trends involves using not just one kitchen island, but two.
 This can be a practical and visually effective option for larger kitchens that have the space to implement this, and for open plan kitchen layouts.
 However, to makes sure you are getting the most out of this design choice, there are a number of considerations to take into account.
 Here at MLS Kitchens, we are Manchester’s leading kitchen design professionals.
-As a result, we have produced this guide to everything you should know when planning two islands for the kitchen.
+As a result, we have produced this guide to everything you should know about the important considerations for double kitchen islands.

 What are the important considerations for double kitchen islands?

-If you are planning to install two kitchen islands, there are some things you should consider, including:
+If you are planning to install two kitchen islands, there are some things you should consider to achieve the best possible visual and practical result.
+These considerations include:

 - The purpose of each island- with two kitchen islands, you can make use of each one of these for a clear and defined purpose.
 For example, one may be used for food preparation and storage, while the other is used for seating or an additional sink area.
 Making sure each island serves a purpose can help to ensure that all space is used effectively.